Why I’m Leaving Teachable and DPD for Podia

 He opened up the team’s “road map” of planned features and showed me what they’re planning to roll out.

 In almost every case, the features I wanted most were either already supported or planned for near-future development.

-So 45 minutes into our 15-minute “get to know you” call, I find myself punching in my credit card and creating a Coach account, and Spencer and I started setting up my store right then and there.
+So 45 minutes into our 15-minute “get to know you” call, I find myself punching in my credit card and creating a Podia account, and Spencer and I started setting up my store right then and there.

-There are a lot of excellent technical features in Coach.
+There are a lot of excellent technical features in Podia.
 For example, their checkout workflow is super low-friction for customers.
 Spencer said their A/B tests showed a double-digit conversion bump with the approach they’re using, and I believe it.

 Far and away the best part though has been the *awesome* support I’ve received from Spencer and his crew.

 Spencer personally helped me migrate my existing products and customers—they even converted a bunch of my videos to a better format.